Request for proposals

 Can I get funding for individual courses?

 Funding is not available for individual courses.
-The purpose of this RFP is to fund the development of online programs — comprised of collections of courses rather than individual ones.
+The purpose of this RFP is to fund the development of online programs that provide stand-alone credentials, i.e. degrees and certificates.

 Will all funded proposals receive $250,000?